analyticascent/stylext/README.md

 # Stylext: A Twitter Stylometry Proof of Concept
-#### *Authorship Attribution and Obfuscation with Machine Learning (Scikit-Learn)*
+#### Authorship Attribution and Obfuscation with Machine Learning (Scikit-Learn)

 &nbsp;

+_For an overview of how the three main types of machine learning differ from each other and when they are put to use, read [this Stack Overflow post](https://stats.stackexchange.com/questions/144154/supervised-learning-unsupervised-learning-and-reinforcement-learning-workflow) for a bullet-point overview, [this Towards Data Science post](https://towardsdatascience.com/machine-learning-101-supervised-unsupervised-reinforcement-beyond-f18e722069bc) for greater detail, and [this NVIDIA blog post](https://blogs.nvidia.com/blog/2018/08/02/supervised-unsupervised-learning/) for additional context and case studies.
+If short on time, the least anyone reading this README needs to know is that Stylext is a **supervised** machine learning program.
+What that means is ellaborated on below._

+&nbsp;

 **Introduction:** The files in this repo can easily be used by anyone to learn basic text classification techniques.
-This is a supervised machine learning program that uses binary text classification to determine which of two Twitter users authored various posts on Twitter.
-No worries if that terminology sounds too complex to learn, the core concepts are straightforward:
+This is a supervised machine learning program that uses binary text classification to determine _which of two Twitter users authored various posts on that site._ No worries if that terminology sounds too complex to learn, the core concepts are straightforward:

-* **Supervised Machine Learning** involves training an algorithm to tell the difference between various things by feeding in *labeled* examples of things in each category you wish to sort new data (text, images, etc) into.
+* **Supervised Machine Learning** involves training an algorithm to tell the difference *chosen categories* of things by feeding in *labeled examples* of data (text, images, etc) that belong in whatever categories you wish to sort new data into.
 In this case, we are feeding in tweets (the data) that are known to have come from one Twitter user in addition to ones that came from another (the labels).
-The file read into the main Jupyter Notebook has the tweets labeled by the user they each came from.
+The file read into the main Jupyter Notebook has the tweets labeled by the user they each came from in one of the [CSV file columns](https://github.com/analyticascent/stylext/blob/master/csv/tweets.csv).
 * **Binary Text Classification** simply means using a text classifier to sort new text samples into one category or another.
 In the case of Stylext, it is which of two people wrote a Tweet.
 Essentially we are taking the same general approach that many spam filters use to sort text passages, except we are attributing the authorship of tweets.

 To appreciate why machine learning is beneficial for the task Stylext was coded for, consider two scenarios - determining if a number is even versus determining which person wrote a 140-character post.
 In the case of prime numbers, you only need to check for the following conditions: *Is the number divisible only by itself and the number 1?*